KingsGambitLab/Lecture_Notes/articles/Akash Articles/md/Pointers_C++.md

 **Now, if we forget to deallocate the memory explicitly, then it gives rise to some problems because this memory can not be used by another program until it is deallocated.**

-Therefore, to deallocate memory we have to maintain the address of the allocated memory, if we somehow lose it, then we will not be able to deallocate it anymore and **memory leak** will occur.
+To deallocate memory, we have to maintain the address of the new allocated memory(as seen in `delete`), if we somehow lose it, then we will not be able to deallocate it anymore and **memory leak** will occur.

 ### Memory leak

 Memory leak occurs when new memory is allocated dynamically and never deallocated.
-Let's see some scenarios when we will not be able to deallocate!
+Let's see some scenarios when memory leak occurs.

 1. Memory leaks can result from a pointer going out of scope.
 Because we have lost the address of newly allocated memory.
     ```cpp